Sakthe-Balan/AWS_Lambda_Projects-Serverless-/README.md

 The function is triggered automatically by the CloudWatch event rule.
 When triggered, the function checks the current state of the specified EC2 instance, and either starts or stops the instance based on the state.

-## License

-This code is released under the MIT License.
-See LICENSE.md for more information.